Medications and Drugs

 What are the possible side effects of darunavir (Prezista)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using darunavir and call your doctor at once if you have a serious side effect such as:
+Stop using darunavir and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about darunavir (Prezista)?

 You should not take this medication if you are allergic to darunavir or ritonavir (Norvir, Kaletra), or if you have severe liver disease.

 Darunavir must be taken together with another medication called ritonavir (Norvir).
 Take the medicines together at the same time every day.